otrv4/otrv4/otrv4.md

 ## Data Exchange

-This section describes how each participant will use the Double Ratcheting algorithm to exchange data using the shared secret established in the DAKE.
+This section describes how each participant will use the Double Ratcheting algorithm to exchange data using the shared secret established in the AKE.

 TODO: Define structure of a data message (includes header, encrypted message, MAC, ephemeral key, old mac keys)